Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -bimodules in spectra

 Given an operad $\calP$, a right $\calP$-module $M$, and a left $\calP$-module $N$, recall that the two-sided bar construction $\calB(M,\calP,N)$ is obtained as the realization of the simplicial object $M \circ \calP^{\circ \bullet} \circ N$, where faces and degeneracies are defined using the operad/module structure maps.
 In particular, $\calB(M,\calP,\calP)$ (resp.\ $\calB(\calP,\calP,N)$) is a cofibrant resolution of the right module $M$ (resp.\ the left module $N$).

 Now, if $\calP$ and $\calQ$ are operads and $M$ is a $(\calP,\calQ)$-bimodule, we can thus define a cofibrant resolution of $M$ as the pullback:

-Unfortunately, this simplicial resolution does not define a cobimodule.
+Unfortunately, this simplicial resolution does not define a cobimodule: there is no way to define cobimodule structure maps that strictly satisfy associativity, because of the total composition (just like simplicial bar construction $\calP^{\circ(\bullet+1)}$ is not a cooperad).
 To solve this problem, we introduce an alternative version of this construction using our notion of leveled trees with section which is naturally endowed with a structure of cobimodule.

 Let $\calP$ and $\calQ$ be two 1-reduced operads in spectra.
 From a ($\calP$-$\calQ$)-bimodule $M$, we define the following two functors:

 where $\Delta[T]=\prod_{0\leq i \leq h(T)}\, \Delta[1]$ labels the levels by elements in the standard $1$-simplex $\Delta[1]$ while $\Delta_{0}[T\,,\,\iota]$ is the simplicial subset consisting of faces where, either the $\iota$-th level has value $0$, or any of the other levels has value $1$.
 By definition, $H(T, \iota)$ is a pointed simplicial set for any leveled tree with section $(T,\iota)$, whose basepoint is the equivalence class of $\Delta_{0}[T,\iota]$.